2023 Los Angeles Sparks season

-The 2023 WNBA season will be the 27th season for the Los Angeles Sparks of the Women's National Basketball Association, and the first season under Head Coach Curt Miller.
+The 2023 Los Angeles Sparks season was the 27th season for the Los Angeles Sparks of the Women's National Basketball Association (WNBA), and the first season under head coach Curt Miller.
+The season tipped off on May 19, 2023, versus the Phoenix Mercury.

 The Sparks hired Miller on October 21, 2022.
-He previously had coached for the Connecticut Sun - leading the Sun to the Finals in 2022.
+He previously served as the head for the Connecticut Sun, and led the Sun to the 2022 WNBA Finals.
 He also previously served as an assistant coach for the Sparks in 2015.